Israel Progam 2023/4 FAQ's

 Activities: Participants will be expected to participate in extensive tours of Israel, which will include walking long distances, lots of travelling on a bus, climbing, hiking and other strenuous physical activities.

-On Ketsev, our students will connect to…
+On Ketsev, our students will connect to:

-• The Sounds of Israel’s Dreams and foster awareness about the idea of Israel as the home of the Jewish people
+• The Sounds of Israel’s Dreams, and foster awareness about the idea of Israel as the home of the Jewish people

 • The Beat of Generations, and strengthen students’ Jewish consciousness, commitment and values

-• The Vocals of the Locals and learn about to Israeli society and create ties with Israeli people
+• The Vocals of the Locals, and learn about to Israeli society and create ties with Israeli people

-The Rhythm of the Land, and familiarise students with Israeli History, Geography, and Culture
+• The Rhythm of the Land, and familiarise students with Israeli History, Geography, and Culture.

 We have family/relatives in Israel.
 Can my child visit them?

-There will be two free weekends where students are able to go to their family for the weekend.
+There will be a free weekend where students are able to go to their family.
 They are also welcome to take friends with them if their family agrees.
-For those without friends/family to visit they are able to stay on campus (staff will also be on site).
+The local Israeli family member must sign out and in.

 Finance/Payment FAQs